librato/api-docs/source/includes/_response-errors.md

 }
 ```

-The API reports errors in a the JSON format which makes it easier to parse and evaluate them.
+The API reports errors in a JSON format which makes it easier to parse and evaluate them.
 As of now, there are two kinds of errors: `params` and `request`.